 Is it ART or is it CRAFT?

-This topic contains 16 replies, has 10 voices, and was last updated by Anonymous 9 years, 3 months ago.
+- This topic has 16 replies, 10 voices, and was last updated 12 years ago by Anonymous.

 I presented this to a jewelry forum that I belong to, but would like to hear from others who aren’t ‘in the choir’ so to speak…